MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-subscriptions-azure-cli.md

 ## Change the active subscription

-Your subscriptions have both a name and an ID.
+Azure subscriptions have both a name and an ID.
 You can switch to a different subscription using [az account set](/cli/azure/account#az-account-set) specifying the subscription ID or name you want to switch to.

 ```azurecli
 # change the active subscription using the subscription name